Plants filter the water no? Why is a filter still useful in a planted aquarium?

 For filters such as the Oase biomaster series, filter maintenance is further improved by having an easily removable pre-filter compartment as detailed below.

 Easy accessibility is the best way to encourage regular maintenance and tank cleanliness.
 And nothing helps this more than a pre-filter compartment that can be cleaned without needing to take the main filter apart.
 Planted tanks produce a lot of debris - that should be removed regularly.
 Having an easy access system improve tank maintenance a lot.
-I find this an essential feature that folks overlook.
-Many filter models do not come with this - the two models that I use that do are the Oase Biomaster series and the larger filters from Aquael.
+We find this an essential feature that folks overlook.
+Many filter models do not come with this - the two models that we use that do are the Oase Biomaster series and the larger filters from Aquael.